 Flavored vinegars are as easy to create as pouring hot vinegar over a seasoning.
 You can use herbs, edible flowers, chili peppers or whatever you have that's tasty in your garden.
 And don't think these pungent beauties are just for salad dressing.
 You can dazzle this holiday season by whipping up all sorts of spreads, sauces and intriguing appetizers with your homemade flavored vinegars.

 Who wouldn't welcome a bottle of 'homemade' flavored vodka as a hostess gift?
 Your garden will become the talk of the party.
-About's Guide to Cocktails (now there's a job) has some tips on 'brewing' your own Lavender-Rosemary Infused vodka.
+About's Guide to Cocktails (now there's a job) has some tips on 'brewing' your own lavender-rosemary infused vodka.
 Use her wonderful recipe as is or as a stepping off point for your garden concoctions.
-Basil is refreshing, thyme adds a savory quality, and there're always chili peppers for a little extra oomph.
-Experimenting should be fun.Continue to 9 of 12 below.
+Basil is refreshing, thyme adds a savory quality, and there are always chili peppers for a little extra oomph.

 More often than not, herb gardeners are avid cooks.
 If you love to cook for your friends, then consider letting them in on a few of your secrets by presenting them with your special herb blends, as gifts.
-Here are 3 of the more commonly purchased herb blends.
 You probably grow all these herbs in your garden.
 Mix up a batch and share it, along with a favorite recipe or two.

 Evergreen and Herb Pinecone Potpourri